Gajeee/Odin-s-Landing-Page-Project/README.md

 ## <span style="color:#8b0000;">About</span>

-This project was created as part of
+This project was completed as part of
 **The Odin Project — Landing Page assignment**.

-The objective was to build a complete webpage from scratch using
+The goal was to build a complete webpage from scratch using
 **HTML, CSS, and basic JavaScript**, focusing on layout, structure, and visual hierarchy.

-Rather than a generic business theme, this implementation explores a
+Instead of a standard business theme, this implementation explores a
 <span style="color:#8b0000;"><strong>gothic psychological horror aesthetic</strong></span>,
-drawing inspiration from the mood, isolation, and memory-based tension of
+translating the mood, isolation, and memory-based tension of
-**_Goth (2003)_**.
+**_Goth (2003)_** into a web interface.

 ---